eth-ait/hci-project-group-11/README.md

     TODO: Optional: in this part you can also document the prototyping process: show different iterations, as well as failed ideas (Weeks 6-10)

+### Feedback from Stakeholder

+After presenting our results to Viktor, our stakeholder, we came to the conclusion that we should put algorithmis details aside since it is a very complex area and unfortunately out of scope for this project.
+We should more focus on the userface and the integration into the user's daily life.
+Additionally, we agreed that the Navigator is a very good, fast and intuitive interface but it won't be enough as a standalone.
+We should therefore still support a second advanced option for users that want to adjust their mood/music setting in more detail.
+This can be done using our Slider prototype and an option to define or restrict the genre.

 ## Final solution